Illustrates how to use timelines to create an animated progress bar.

 For more information about using the timeline, see Creating Animations.

-First, we add a color animation to the root item.
+First, we add a color animation to the root component.
 We select the button to add a 100-frame timeline to root.
 You can use the default values for all other fields.

 To start recording a color animation on the timeline, we check that the playhead is at frame 0 and then select the (Auto Key (K)) button (or press k).